You’ve got questions—we’ve got the answers (or can at least connect you with the offices that do)!

 - What paperwork do I need to bring if I want to work on campus?

 - Is there an ATM on campus?
 What banks are in the area?

 - Where can I find information about campus events?
 The academic calendar?

-The deadline to secure a spot at Occidental remains May 1.
+The deadline to secure a spot at Occidental for Regular Decision applicants is May 3.

-Transfer students seeking deadline extensions must send a request to Maricela L. Martinez, Director of Transfer Admission, at email@example.com.
+Transfer students seeking deadline extensions should send a request to Maricela L. Martinez, Director of Transfer Admission, at email@example.com.